Antize/Temtem-Overlay/README.md

 ![Preview](Preview/Exemple3.png)

 ## Antize Temtem Overlay
-Free Temtem overlay to see all Temtem stats.
+A free Temtem overlay to easily see all Temtem's statistics.

-Antize Temtem Overlay can be put over your game to get an overview of all temtem while playing, your game must set in Borderless or Windowed, you have a search box and speech search.
+Antize Temtem Overlay can be put over your game to get an overview of all temtem while playing, your game must be set in Borderless or Windowed, you have a search box and speech search to find Temtem in the list.

 **Speech commandes : (Speech must be enabled in options)**
   - Internet + Temtem name = Open Temtem page on browser